Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Physical pictures of some generic results

 \subsection{Fermion systems with symmetry $G_f=Z_2^T\times Z_2^f$}

-First, from the Table \ref{tbF}, we find that interacting fermion systems with $T^2=1$ time-reversal symmetry (or the full symmetry group $G_f=Z_2^T\times Z_2^f$) can have three non-trivial fermionic SPT phases in $d_{sp}=1$ spatial dimension and three non-trivial fermionic SPT phases in $d_{sp}=3$ spatial dimensions.
-We like to compare such results with those for free fermion systems.
+First, from the Table \ref{tbF}, we find that interacting fermion systems with $T^2=1$ time-reversal symmetry (or the full symmetry group $G_f=Z_2^T\times Z_2^f$) can have three nontrivial fermionic SPT phases in $d_{sp}=1$ spatial dimension and one nontrivial fermionic SPT phase in $d_{sp}=3$ spatial dimensions.
+We would like to compare such results with those for free fermion systems.